igoeco/ledmatrix/README.md

 # ledmatrix
-A Python Library for a 16x16 WS2812B LED Matrix
+A Python Library for a 16x16 WS2812B LED Matrix on the BBC Microbit (works on both v1 and v2)